OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug/D15_Find_drugs_for_an_indication_provided_as_condition_concepts.md

 # D15: Find drugs for an indication provided as condition concepts

 ## Description
 This query provides all clinical/branded drugs that are indicated for a certain indication.
-Indications have to be provided as SNOMED-CT concept (vocabulary_id=1).
+Indications have to be provided as SNOMED-CT concept.

 ## Query
 ```sql